ericgolftourney/StoreLocatorPlus/readme.txt

 Offer available to first complete translation of this plugin or for notable updates to existing translation files.
 Upon request I will also put a link to your site in the "special thanks" section.

+Any EASIER way to help with translations?
+Load the (Codestyling Localization plugin)[http://wordpress.org/extend/plugins/codestyling-localization/] and then find it under "Tools/Localization" in your admin panel.

 Here is the process, in case you are wondering:
 1. I run php makepot.php for the plugin.
 2. I send you a csa-slplus.pot file similar to [this one](http://wp.me/a36f2N-2aA).